-Considerations for Treat and Discharge (if authorized) The patient must meet all of the following criteria: ☐ the patient is ≥18 AND <65 years old; patient must have a prior history of SVT; □ the patient presented with narrow complex and regular rhythm Supraventricular Tachycardia (SVT); ☐ the patient must have only had a single SVT episode in the past 24 hours □ the patient has returned to normal sinus rhythm (NSR) either spontaneously, with a valsalva maneuver or with adenosine treatment by paramedics and is now asymptomatic; □ the patient has returned to their normal level of consciousness; □ a complete set of vital signs are within expected normal ranges with a HR <100bpm and the patient remains in NSR for at least 15 minutes post conversion: AND □ the patient was not treated with electrical cardioversion by paramedics; □ the patient is not pregnant; □ the SVT must not be related to alcohol or substance abuse or withdrawal, and; ☐ the patient has no fever or preceding illness.
-In addition to the above criteria, if all of the following requirements have been met, the patient can be discharged by paramedics: □ a responsible adult agrees to remain with the patient for the next 4 hours;
+□ the patient is ≥18 AND <65 years old; patient must have a prior history of SVT; □ the patient presented with narrow complex and regular rhythm Supraventricular Tachycardia (SVT); $\ \square$ the patient must have only had a single SVT episode in the past 24 hours □ the patient has returned to normal sinus rhythm (NSR) either spontaneously, with a valsalva maneuver or with adenosine treatment by paramedics and is now asymptomatic; □ the patient has returned to their normal level of consciousness; □ a complete set of vital signs are within expected normal ranges with a HR <100bpm and the patient remains in NSR for at least 15 minutes post conversion: AND □ the patient was not treated with electrical cardioversion by paramedics; ☐ the patient is not pregnant; the SVT must not be related to alcohol or substance abuse or withdrawal, and; ☐ the patient has no fever or preceding illness.

-- all of the patient or substitute decision makers questions were answered and a care plan was developed; - the patient or substitute decision maker has been advised to follow up with their primary health care team or provider; - □ clear instructions to call 911 were provided should symptoms redevelop; - patient or substitute decision maker has the ability to access 911 should symptoms redevelop, and; - patient or substitute decision maker consents to the discharge.
+In addition to the above criteria, if all of the following requirements have been met, the patient can be discharged by paramedics: a responsible adult agrees to remain with the patient for the next 4 hours; all of the patient or substitute decision makers questions were answered and a care plan was developed; the patient or substitute decision maker has been advised to follow up with thei primary health care team or provider; clear instructions to call 911 were provided should symptoms redevelop; patient or substitute decision maker has the ability to access 911 should symptoms redevelop, and; patient or substitute decision maker consents to the discharge.